optionalg/aws_certified_developer_associate_NOTES/README.md

 - document store you can store query update documents formats like json, xml, html
 - dynamodb does not have json data type, but you can pass json.
 Dynamob datatypes are superset of json

-- -DynamoDB data model
+- DynamoDB data model
-o table : collection of data items, can have unlimited data items o item : is composed of a primary key, composite key and flexible number of attributes. can have unlimited number of attributes, but total item size should be from 1 byte to 400kb o attribute: has attribute name and value or set of values.
+  * table : collection of data items, can have unlimited data items
+  * item : is composed of a primary key, composite key and flexible number of attributes. can have unlimited number of attributes, but total item size should be from 1 byte to 400kb
+  * attribute: has attribute name and value or set of values.
 Individual attributes have no size restriction, but total item size should be less than 400kb
 - Dynamo DB Limits
-o no limit on how much data and throughput o 256 tables per region, can increase by calling aws o range primary key can have 1024 bytes o hash primary key can have 2048 bytes o item size - one row in table 400kb including attribute name o 5 local and 5 global secondary indexes per table
+  * no limit on how much data and throughput
+  * 256 tables per region, can increase by calling aws
+  * range primary key can have 1024 bytes
+  * hash primary key can have 2048 bytes
+  * item size - one row in table 400kb including attribute name
+  * 5 local and 5 global secondary indexes per table

 - Keys
-o primary key is the only required attribute o you specify primary key when you create a table o primary key can be hash index ; or hash and a range key composite o primary key should be unique for good performance; eg userid for user table
+  * primary key is the only required attribute
+  * you specify primary key when you create a table
+  * primary key can be hash index ; or hash and a range key composite
+  * primary key should be unique for good performance; eg userid for user table
 - Secondary index
 - upto 5 Local Secondary Index: same Id as primary hash, but different range
 - It is local because the scope stays to the same hash key partition as the table
 - upto 5 global secondary index: hash and rage key are different to that of table, hence queries can span all data in the table across all partitions
 - Local secondary index
-o Local Secondary index can be added only at the time of table creation.
-They cannot be added or changed later o You can specify the indexed range key and projection ie the subset of attributes to be returned o LSI supports both strong and eventually consistent read o the primary index of the table must use a hash-range composite key o there can be upto 20 projected non-key attribues
+  * Local Secondary index can be added only at the time of table creation.
+They cannot be added or changed later
+  * You can specify the indexed range key and projection ie the subset of attributes to be returned
+  * LSI supports both strong and eventually consistent read
+  * the primary index of the table must use a hash-range composite key
+  * there can be upto 20 projected non-key attribues

 - Item Collection
-o A group of items having the same hash key is an item collection.
-Similar to shards or partitions in normal sql o Item collection max size is 10GB o Item collections are automatically created and maintained for tables having local secondary index
+  * A group of items having the same hash key is an item collection.
+Similar to shards or partitions in normal sql
+  * Item collection max size is 10GB
+  * Item collections are automatically created and maintained for tables having local secondary index

 - Global Secondary Index
-o Global secondary index can be specified at any time, they can be changed even after table creation o global secondary index need not be on unique attribute, unlike primary key o Global secondary index support eventual consistency only o you can provision throughput for table and each associated global secondary index at the time of table creation
+  * Global secondary index can be specified at any time, they can be changed even after table creation
+  * global secondary index need not be on unique attribute, unlike primary key
+  * Global secondary index support eventual consistency only
+  * you can provision throughput for table and each associated global secondary index at the time of table creation

 - Provisioned throughput
-o each table can have read write throughput provisioned. based on provisioning, in the background aws assigns resources o Unit of read capacity: 1 strongly consistent read per second of 4kb item
+  * each table can have read write throughput provisioned. based on provisioning, in the background aws assigns resources
-• 2 eventually consistent read per second of 4kb item o Unit of write capacity: 1 write per second of 1kb item o if you want to have read/write throughput of more than 10000 per table, then contact AWS o if you want to have more than 20000 read/write per aws account, then contact AWS o minimum throughput is 1 for read/write o you can increased throughput any number of time. increasing throughput takes few minutes to few hours o you can decrease throughput only 4 times in a day. takes few seconds to few minutes o if more read/write than provisioned then they will be throttled and you will get 400 error code.
+  * Unit of read capacity: 1 strongly consistent read per second of 4kb item
+    * 2 eventually consistent read per second of 4kb item
+  * Unit of write capacity: 1 write per second of 1kb item
+  * if you want to have read/write throughput of more than 10000 per table, then contact AWS
+  * if you want to have more than 20000 read/write per aws account, then contact AWS
+  * minimum throughput is 1 for read/write
+  * you can increased throughput any number of time. increasing throughput takes few minutes to few hours
+  * you can decrease throughput only 4 times in a day. takes few seconds to few minutes
+  * if more read/write than provisioned then they will be throttled and you will get 400 error code.
 You can monitor throughput in cloud watch

 - Reserved capacity
-o you can reserve capacity by upfront payment and a commitment of minimum monthly usage o You cannot cancel reserved capacity o smallest reserved capacity is 100 reads/writes o cannot move reserved capacity to another region
+  * you can reserve capacity by upfront payment and a commitment of minimum monthly usage
+  * You cannot cancel reserved capacity
+  * smallest reserved capacity is 100 reads/writes
+  * cannot move reserved capacity to another region

 - Query
+  * supports get/put operations using user defined primary key
+  * Supports conditional operations
+  * supports increment and decrement operations
+  * search only primary and secondary keys
+  * more efficient
-o supports get/put operations using user defined primary key o Supports conditional operations o supports increment and decrement operations o search only primary and secondary keys o more efficient o returns all attributed of an item, but projection expression can be created to return fewer attributes o by default it is eventually consistent, can change to strongly consistent
+  * returns all attributed of an item, but projection expression can be created to return fewer attributes
+  * by default it is eventually consistent, can change to strongly consistent
 - Scan
-o reads every item in the table, and applies filter to refine results o will scan all items/ attributes in the table o inefficient and slower performance o Only eventually consistent reads are available o Scan has limit of 1MB per operation.
+  * reads every item in the table, and applies filter to refine results
+  * will scan all items/ attributes in the table
+  * inefficient and slower performance
+  * Only eventually consistent reads are available
+  * Scan has limit of 1MB per operation.
 LastEvaulatedKey is returned to pickup next set of data

-- Conditional Writes and atomic counters o multiple users updating item at the same time.
-Conditional write only updates the item if a condition is met o atomic counter allows you to increment or decrement a value of an existing attribute without interfering with other write requests o atomic: all writes are applied in the order received o Use UpdateItem for atomic coutner inc/dec o atomic update is fast in place update
+- Conditional Writes and atomic counters
+  * multiple users updating item at the same time.
+Conditional write only updates the item if a condition is met
+  * atomic counter allows you to increment or decrement a value of an existing attribute without interfering with other write requests
+  * atomic: all writes are applied in the order received
+  * Use UpdateItem for atomic coutner inc/dec
+  * atomic update is fast in place update

-- Dynamo DB strongly vs eventually consistent o when reading data, user can specify if they want eventual or strongly consistent read o eventually consistent is default consistency is usually reached within 1 second o strongly used extra read throughput capacity to ensure that you receive most upto date version of an item
+- Dynamo DB strongly vs eventually consistent
+  * when reading data, user can specify if they want eventual or strongly consistent read
+  * eventually consistent is default consistency is usually reached within 1 second
+  * strongly used extra read throughput capacity to ensure that you receive most upto date version of an item

 - Common API commands
+  * BatchGetItem to get many items at time through API.
+Not BatchGetItems
+  * BatchWriteItem, PutItem
+  * CreateTable, DeleteTable, UpdateTable, DescribeTable, ListTables
+  * UpdateItem
-o BatchGetItem to get many items at time through API.
-Not BatchGetItems o BatchWriteItem, PutItem o CreateTable, DeleteTable, UpdateTable, DescribeTable, ListTables o UpdateItem o ProjectionExpressions can be defined to determine which attributes are returned form a table
+  * ProjectionExpressions can be defined to determine which attributes are returned form a table

 ##SNS Simple Notification Service